-Tennessee Cooperative Baptist Fellowship (TCBF) acknowledges the call of individuals and congregations to be God’s presence in the world.
-TCBF encourages and supports intentional efforts of congregations to become more mission-shaped.
-Through our annual state missions offering, Volunteer State Missions Offering, we allocate funds for mission grants to assist TCBF-affiliated congregations in their efforts to participate in God’s mission in the world.
-These grants provide seed money to support purposeful mission engagement in the world.
+Through our annual Volunteer State Missions Offering, TCBF allocates funds for mission grants to assist partner congregations in their efforts to participate in God’s mission in the world.
+These grants provide seed money to support purposeful mission engagement in your Tennessee community.
+Please note - because the grants are funded by the State Missions Offering - proposed projects must take place within Tennessee.